ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 _“Ian, maybe you know what you are talking about.”_

-&#8212; Roman Podkovyrin, Senior Software Developer, Kainos
+&#8212; Roman Podkovyrin — Senior Software Developer, Kainos

 ---

 _“Spending 2 years working with Ian was a pleasure.
 He’s a consummate professional, a highly talented developer, a great problem solver and a real team player.
 I learned a lot working with him, found him great to bounce ideas off and would be delighted to work with him again.
 Definitely top class.”_

-&#8212; John Conners – Senior Software Developer, Marshalls Plc
+&#8212; John Conners — Senior Software Developer, Marshalls Plc

 ---